elephantscale/es-training-new/python/slides/PYTHON-Intro.md

 ## Lesson Objectives

-  * Get a brief introduction to Python, it’s history, differences from other languages and use cases
+  * Get a brief introduction to Python, it's history, differences from other languages and use cases
   * Install Python
   * Learn about Python Integrated Development Environments (IDEs)